 Prior to this study, there was no data available on the size of the lappet-faced vulture population in Botswana or their ranging patterns, and only preliminary data exists that suggests there is a low breeding success rate.
 Limited ecological research has been conducted on white-headed and hooded vultures, and therefore our knowledge of many key areas of vulture behaviour and ecology in Botswana is highly limited.

 In addition, blood lead levels in vultures have not been tested in Botswana, nor have the impacts of high levels been quantified.
 Lead poisoning in birds is a cumulative multi-systemic disease, affecting the liver, kidney, heart, and gastrointestinal, hematopoietic, reproductive and nervous systems.
 Of 239 individual vultures tested to date, 21.3% display elevated blood lead levels leading to lead poisoning.
 These results suggest that lead toxicity represents a previously unappreciated, but significant source of mortality in vultures.

 Vultures are significantly affected by poisoning both directly by poachers and indirectly by farmers targeting carnivores.
 Incidents of vulture deaths following poisoning are widely documented, but little is known about the long-term impact on vulture populations.
 In 2013, more than 1 000 vultures, predominantly white-backed vultures, were killed in known poisoning incidents in the Zambezi Region (former Caprivi Strip) and northern Botswana.
-In 2014, this trend has continued with two poisoning incidents, killing over 100 vultures in total.
+This trend has continued over the past five years.

-– A study of the ecology, movement patterns, nesting behaviour and resource use of hooded vultures, white-headed, cape and white-backed vultures.
+- Evolve our study of the ecology, movement patterns, nesting behaviour and resource use of hooded vultures, white-headed, cape and white-backed vultures.

-– A nationwide aerial survey of vulture nests and breeding sites in 2014 and 2015 breeding seasons to determine the current status of vulture populations in Botswana.
+- To continue with aerial surveys of vulture nests and breeding sites in order to determine the current status of vulture populations in Botswana.